Sinfonia Concertante for Violin, Viola and Orchestra (Mozart)

-The Sinfonia Concertante for Violin, Viola and Orchestra in E♭ major, K. 364 (320d), was written by Wolfgang Amadeus Mozart.
+The Sinfonia Concertante for Violin, Viola and Orchestra in E♭ major, K. 364 (320d), was composed by Wolfgang Amadeus Mozart in 1779.

-At the time of its composition in 1779, Mozart was on a tour of Europe that included Mannheim and Paris.
-He had been experimenting with the sinfonia concertante genre and this work can be considered his most successful realization in this cross-over genre between symphony and concerto.
+At the time of its composition, Mozart was on a tour of Europe that included Mannheim and Paris.
+It was not his first composition for two or more string soloists – he had been experimenting with the sinfonia concertante genre in the Concertone in C for two violins, K. 190, written five years earlier, and he was also working on a Sinfonia concertante in A major for violin, viola and cello, K. 320e, which was left in fragmentary form.
+Simon P Keefe describes this work as 'a concerto in all but name'.

+A typical performance lasts roughly 32 minutes.

 Instrumentation

 The piece is scored in three movements for solo violin, solo viola, two oboes, two natural horns, and strings, the last including a divided viola section, which accounts for the work's rich harmony.

-The solo viola part is written in D major instead of E♭ major, (Note: That is, with the scordatura the solo viola is treated as a transposing instrument (in D major); in real notes (concert pitch) the part is in E♭, which is the key of the work of course; writing it in D major allows the solo violist to use the fingerings he or she is used to without being confused by the instrument being tuned a half-step up.) and the instrument tuned a semitone sharper (scordatura technique), to give a more brilliant tone.
-This technique is less common when performed on the modern viola and is used mostly in performance on original instruments.
-However, modern violists that choose to play scordatura, the way Mozart originally composed it, will more easily project over the orchestra.
+The solo viola part is written in D major instead of E♭ major, (Note: The solo viola in scordatura is treated as a transposing instrument (in D major); in (concert pitch) the part is in E♭ major, the key of the work; writing the part in D major allows the solo violist to use simpler fingerings without being confused by the instrument being tuned a half-step up.
+This also brightened the viola's sound due to extra tension on the instrument and allowed it to project better over the orchestra.) and the instrument is tuned a semitone sharper (scordatura technique), to give a more brilliant tone due to added tension on the instrument.
+This technique is less common when performed on the modern viola with steel strings.
+It is used mostly in historically-informed performance on original instruments, the gut strings becoming brighter in tone with slightly increased tension.

+Structure

+The sinfonia concertante consists of three movements: